Black London: Life before Emancipation

 About the Author

-Gretchen H. Gerzina is the Kathe Tappe Vernon Professor of Biography at Dartmouth College.
-She joined the Dartmouth English Department in 2005, after fourteen years as a professor at Vassar College, and two years as a professor and director of Africana Studies at Barnard College, Columbia University.
+Gretchen H. Gerzina is the Paul Murray Kendall Chair in Biography and Professor of English at the University of Massachusetts Amherst.
+She was the Kathe Tappe Vernon Professor of Biography at Dartmouth College from 2005 to 2015.
+She joined the Dartmouth English Department after fourteen years as a professor at Vassar College, and two years as a professor and director of Africana Studies at Barnard College, Columbia University.
 She was the first woman ever to chair Dartmouth's English department, and the first black woman ever to chair an Ivy League English department.

 She is the author of the historically-grounded biographical studies Carrington: A Life and Frances Hodgson Burnett: The unexpected life of the author of The Secret Garden, and the editor of Black Victorians/Black Victoriana, the Norton Critical Edition of The Secret Garden, and The Annotated Secret Garden.
 Her most recent book, Mr. and Mrs. Prince: How an Extraordinary 18th-Century Family Moved out of Slavery and into Legend, recounts the story of two former slaves who were among the first settlers of Vermont; Lucy Prince is the first known African American poet.
 Seven years in the researching, it is the most detailed study ever done of an early African American family and has been nominated for several awards.